cfdtlee/ios_repo/ios_design.md

 ## Button and Font Sizes
 The general rule is 44pt for buttons and 12pt for small text, 17pt for body text and 20pt+ for titles.

+The back button: circle button of 72px by 72px.
+Circular buttons are very friendly and approachable.

 ## Spacing and Alignment
 A general rule is to have a minimum padding or margin of 8pt.